 Most nurses earn a BSN before pursuing a MSN degree.
 However direct entry programs provide an alternative path by combining the curriculum of both of these programs, This can be a great advantage for students with non-nursing backgrounds work towards an MSN, without first earning a second undergraduate degree.

 Some direct entry nursing programs award both degrees as you make your way through the program.
 These may also be referred to as BSN to MSN programs.
 Others simply award an MSN upon completing the full program.

-In either case, programs typically focus on clinical leadership and prepare students to successfully sit for NCLEX-RN (Registered Nurse licensure) and Clinical Nurse Leader certification exams.
-Classes may teach ways to deliver primary health care to a diverse population across the lifespan and touch on healthcare topics, such as anatomy, physiology, and pharmacology.
+In either case, msn direct entry programs typically focus on clinical leadership and prepare students to successfully sit for NCLEX-RN (Registered Nurse licensure) and Clinical Nurse Leader certification exams.
+Classes may teach best ways to deliver primary health care to a diverse population across the lifespan and touch on top healthcare topics, such as anatomy, physiology, and pharmacology.

 Upon earning your degree, you may be prepared to continue your education by pursuing an advanced practice DNP or PhD in nursing degree.
 Or you could jumpstart your new nursing career!

 Linda Richards became the first nurse to earn a nursing diploma in the United States in 1873.

 Below is a list of some sponsored schools that offer a direct entry MSN degree.
 The schools are not listed in any particular order and should not be considered a complete list of available programs.

 Click on any of the links below to learn more about a school or degree and to request more information.

 #1: Northeastern University

 The Bouve College of Health Sciences at Northeastern University, located in Boston, is focused on preparing students to meet the challenges of an increasingly complex and global world.